JoeOsborne77/JoeOsborne77/README.md

 <img src="https://github.com/JoeOsborne77/projectGifs/blob/main/newsFeed.gif" width="550" height="325" />

 ## WIDER SKILLS
-Git/GitHub · TDD / BDD ·Data anyalysis · Discerment of client needs · Large Scale Metadata Management · Empathy · CRM Strategy · Photoshop · Premier Pro · Google Docs Editors · Creative Strategy · Strong Communication Skills
+Git/GitHub · TDD / BDD ·Data anyalysis · Discerment of client needs · Large Scale Metadata Management · Empathy · CRM Strategy · Photoshop · Premier Pro · Google Docs Editors · Creative Strategy · Strong Communication Skills · Leadership · Managing & Training Junior Staff

 #### Discernment of Client Needs
 During my time at [The Orchard](https://www.theorchard.com/) I was a top performer, beginning as a Senior Client Manager for 4 years and ending as a Senior Marketing Manager for the final 4 years.
 It was not uncommon for me to go above and beyond to understand and meet my clients needs.
 In one instance I had three different clients all with different important events on in the evening.
 They all desired my attendance so I ended up going to all three across one evening.
 I was able to keep all clients happy and ensure they all felt equal.